Nexus-Mods/vortex-api/docs/_posts/2020-10-5-File Based Load Order API.md

     // This example uses a custom sorting algorithm for Morrowind.
     //  It sorts the master files (ESM's) to the top of the array,
     //  above any regular plugins (ESP's).
+You can replace the 'sortMasters' sorting function
-    const newLO = [...currentLO].sort(sortMasters);
+    //  with your own custom sorting functionality. const newLO = [...currentLO].sort(sortMasters);
     const validRes = await validate(context.api, currentLO, newLO);
     if (validRes !== undefined) {